Home Loans for Active Duty Military

 Looking to Refinance Your VA Loan?

 The Basic Allowance for Housing (BAH) is a pivotal component of military compensation, designed to assist service members in securing suitable housing when government quarters are unavailable.
-As of January 1, 2025, the Department of Defense has implemented new BAH rates, reflecting an average increase of 5.4% from the previous year.
-Use WeVett’s BAH calculator to find your BAH rate by entering your duty station, your pay grade, and the year you would like to see rates for.
+Use WeVett’s Military BAH calculator to find your BAH rate by entering your duty station, your pay grade, and the year you would like to see rates for.

 Understanding BAH: Purpose and Scope